Ray Milland: Horror and action movies; focus on television

 In 1972, Milland starred in two horror films.
 One was Frogs, co-starring Sam Elliott and Joan Van Ark, in which Milland played a wealthy, cantankerous plantation owner who dumps waste materials in a swamp, causing an enormous disruption of nature.
-The second, The Thing with Two Heads, is considered a cult classic.
-Milland plays a brain surgeon with a terminal illness who transplants his head onto a healthy body—that of an American prisoner.
-The following year he was in The House in Nightmare Park (1973), a comedy chiller, and had the lead in Terror in the Wax Museum (1973) for TV.
+The second, The Thing with Two Heads, a blaxploitation film directed by Lee Frost, is considered a cult classic; Milland plays a brain surgeon with a terminal illness who transplants his head onto the healthy body of an African-American prisoner.
+The following year he was in The House in Nightmare Park (1973), a comedy chiller, and had the lead in the TV movie, Terror in the Wax Museum (1973).

 He also turned in an appearance as a hand surgeon in the Night Gallery episode, "The Hand of Borgus Weems".
 He guest-starred in two episodes of Columbo, as a grieving widower in "Death Lends a Hand" (1971) and as a suspect in "The Greenhouse Jungle" (1972).

-Milland was in action films—The Big Game (1974), The Student Connection (1974), and Gold (1974), the last of which was opposite Roger Moore—and then did another TV horror film, The Dead Don't Die (1975).
-He then appeared in Escape to Witch Mountain (1975) for Disney and guest starred on shows like Cool Million and Ellery Queen.
+Milland was in such action films as The Big Game (1974), The Student Connection (1974), and Gold opposite Roger Moore (1974).
+Then he did another TV horror film, The Dead Don't Die (1975).
+He appeared in Escape to Witch Mountain (1975) for Disney and guest starred on shows like Cool Million and Ellery Queen.

 Around this time, Milland said that he planned on moving to Europe and that he accepted "the parts I figure I can get some enjoyment out of."

 In 1975, Milland was the subject of an episode of the British biographical TV series, This Is Your Life.